Clash of Champions (2019): Background

-The event was held at the Spectrum Center in Charlotte, North Carolina.
+The third Clash of Champions was held at the Spectrum Center in Charlotte, North Carolina.

-Clash of Champions was a professional wrestling event first produced by WWE in 2016.
-The theme of the event was that every active championship available to each brand division featured at the event were defended.
+Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event first produced by WWE in 2016.
+The theme of the event was that all active championships available to each brand division featured at the event were defended.
 The 2016 event was Raw-exclusive while the 2017 event was SmackDown-exclusive.
-A Clash of Champions event did not occur in 2018, as it was replaced by Evolution, but following WrestleMania 34 that year, WWE discontinued brand-exclusive pay-per-views (PPV).
-On June 17, 2019, Clash of Champions was reinstated and all WWE titles available to Raw and SmackDown at the time, as well as 205 Live, were defended.
-These included the four championships on Raw—the Universal Championship, the Raw Women's Championship, the United States Championship, and the Raw Tag Team Championship—the four championships on SmackDown—the WWE Championship, the SmackDown Women's Championship, the Intercontinental Championship, and the SmackDown Tag Team Championship—205 Live's sole championship—the WWE Cruiserweight Championship—and the promotion's two non-exclusive titles—the WWE Women's Tag Team Championship and the 24/7 Championship.
-After the 2017 event was held in December, the 2019 event returned Clash of Champions to the September slot and it was held on September 15, 2019, at Spectrum Center in Charlotte, North Carolina.
-The event aired on pay-per-view worldwide and was available to livestream on the WWE Network.
+Clash of Champions did not occur in 2018, as an originally planned event was replaced by TLC: Tables, Ladders & Chairs due to the scheduling of the all-women's event Evolution.
+On June 17, 2019, Clash of Champions was reinstated for September 15, 2019, at the Spectrum Center in Charlotte, North Carolina, returning the event to September after the 2017 event was held in December.
+It aired on PPV worldwide and was available to livestream on the WWE Network.
 Tickets went on sale on June 21 through Ticketmaster.

+Due to the discontinuation of brand-exclusive PPV and livestreaming events for the main roster following WrestleMania 34 in April 2018, the event featured wrestlers from Raw, SmackDown, and 205 Live, the latter of which was also established in 2018.
+As per the theme of the event, all 11 of WWE's active main roster titles available across the three brands were defended.
+These included the four championships on Raw—the Universal Championship, the Raw Women's Championship, the United States Championship, and the Raw Tag Team Championship—the four championships on SmackDown—the WWE Championship, the SmackDown Women's Championship, the Intercontinental Championship, and the SmackDown Tag Team Championship—205 Live's sole championship—the WWE Cruiserweight Championship—and the promotion's two non-exclusive titles—the WWE Women's Tag Team Championship and the WWE 24/7 Championship.